Buying an Existing NJ Franchise Business

 Buying a Franchise in New Jersey

-Buying a franchise provides you with instant name recognition for your product(s), service(s) and business.
-You also benefit from the experienced training and day-to-day support of the franchisor.
+Buying a franchise provides you with instant name recognition for your product(s), service(s), and business.
+You also benefit from the franchisor’s experienced training and day-to-day support.
 An added benefit is that you’ll also have an established business with a known address.
-But purchasing a franchised business is no different than purchasing any other investment: there’s no guarantee of success and you must do your due diligence.
+But purchasing a franchised business is no different than purchasing any other investment: there’s no guarantee of success, and you must do your due diligence.

 The Benefits and Responsibilities of Franchise Ownership

 Buying a franchise may reduce your investment risk by enabling you to associate with an established company.
 However, the franchise purchase costs are generally substantial.
-In addition, you also will have other costs of doing business: for example, royalty payments, a contribution of a percentage of your gross sales on local or even a national marketing campaign, upgrades to facilities and/or equipment on a pre-scheduled basis.
-When you buy a franchise, you must be prepared to give up some autonomy over your business as you take on contractual obligations with the franchisor which are claimed (so says the franchisor) for both of your mutual benefit(s).
+In addition, you will have other costs of doing business: for example, royalty payments, a contribution of a percentage of your gross sales toward local or even national marketing campaigns, and upgrades to facilities and/or equipment on a pre-scheduled basis.
+When you buy a franchise, you must be prepared to give up some autonomy over your business as you take on contractual obligations with the franchisor, which are claimed (so says the franchisor) for both of your mutual benefit(s).

 Buying a franchise involves many more details and checklists than the purchase of a non-franchised business

-You need to understand your pre and post-closing obligations which will be assigned by the current franchise owner to you as the new franchise owner.
+You need to understand your pre- and post-closing obligations, which will be assigned to you by the current franchise owner.

 The Purchase and Assignment of Ownership to an Existing Franchise in NJ